cadet/CADET-SMB/README.md

 * Ternary separation is available using five zones; quaternary components in ternary separation are possible;
 ![The SMB scheme of ternary separation](https://github.com/modsim/CADET-SMB/blob/master/doc/scheme_ternary.JPG)
 ![Axial concentration profile in the ternary separation](https://github.com/modsim/CADET-SMB/blob/master/doc/profile_ternary.JPG)
-* In both binary and ternary separations, arbitrary column configurations are available, rather than the column configurations such as 1-1-1-1, 2-2-2-2-2, 3-3-3-3, and 4-4-4-4-4;
+* In both binary and ternary separations, arbitrary column configurations are available, in addition to basic column configurations such as 1-1-1-1, 2-2-2-2-2, 3-3-3-3, and 4-4-4-4-4;
 * Continuous stirred tank reactor (CSTR) and dispersive plug flow reactor (DPFR) models can be placed before and after each column to account for the respective hold-up volumes;
 * In binary separation, the ModiCon process is available;
 * MATLAB interface allows to monitor the dynamic characteristics of each column;